 You have gravity waterers, nipples waterers, chicken cups, automatics but which one is best?

-In this article we will explain the pros and cons of each to help you pick the best poultry waterer for your flock is.
+In this article, we will explain the pros and cons of each to help you pick the best poultry waterer for your flock.

 5 Best Chicken Waterers Reviewed in this Guide

 |K&H Pet Products Thermal-Bowl Cat & Dog Outdoor Heated Water Bowl

 Types of Poultry Waterers

 There are a few popular types of waterers available and we are going to talk about the good and bad points of each.

 This way you can figure out what is best for your flock.

 We will walk through them all:

 - Gravity Traditional Fill Waterer (on ground or hanging)